jack-bolles/javarosa/doc-ADR/PR3-RELEASE-NOTES.md

 + Code Cleanup.
 Each commit is the application of one or a few (bundled when impact was small) applications of fixes suggested by Intelli's `Inspect Code` tool

 ### More work to do
-+ There is much de-duplication and reomving references to deprecated code, and removing the deprecated code itself.
++ There is much de-duplication and removing references to deprecated code, and removing the deprecated code itself.

 ## Hangover from previous
 ### More work to do